NeKzor/autorender/README.md

 - [@PortalRex] for idea and motivation
 - [@ThatFridgeFella] for testing
-- [p2sr/demofixup] for an an almost working demo fixup method!
+- [p2sr/demofixup] for an almost working demo fixup method!
 - [p2sr/SourceAutoRecord] for a renderer crashes and many other bugs!!
 - [p2sr/portal2-cm-autorender] for making me not want to use Python!!!